ibm-cloud-docs/ContinuousDelivery/deploy_button.md

 ```
 {: codeblock}

-If you don't include the `branch` parameter in your snippet's repository URL, the Deploy to {{site.data.keyword.Bluemix_notm}} button defaults to the repository's master branch.
+If you don't include the `branch` parameter in your snippet's repository URL, the Deploy to {{site.data.keyword.cloud_notm}} button defaults to the repository's master branch.

 ### Using the button snippets {: #button-snippet}

-After you create a Deploy to {{site.data.keyword.Bluemix_notm}} button snippet, you can insert it into blogs, articles, wikis, readme files, or anywhere else you want to promote your app.
+After you create a Deploy to {{site.data.keyword.cloud_notm}} button snippet, you can insert it into blogs, articles, wikis, readme files, or anywhere else you want to promote your app.

-When you customize the snippet for your Deploy to {{site.data.keyword.Bluemix_notm}} button, consider that both of the templates use a default path to an external button image in PNG format and in English.
+When you customize the snippet for your Deploy to {{site.data.keyword.cloud_notm}} button, consider that both of the templates use a default path to an external button image in PNG format and in English.

 * If you prefer to use an SVG image for the button instead of a PNG, change the path to the button image that is used in the snippet to `https://cloud.ibm.com/devops/setup/deploy/button.svg`.